 - 2 stalks celery, chopped

 - 1 28- ounce can fire-roasted, diced tomatoes

 - 4 cups water or low-sodium vegetable broth

-- 3 tablespoons chipotle peppers in adobo sauce chopped (use 2 tablespoons if you prefer less spicy food)
+- 3 tablespoons chipotle peppers in adobo sauce, finely chopped (use 2 tablespoons if you're sensitive to heat)

 - 1 teaspoon ground cumin

 - 2 tablespoons Dijon mustard

 - 1 tablespoon maple syrup, agave syrup, or brown sugar